TharunBalaji2004/Team-Perceptron-ML-Hackathon/README.md

 ## Project Members

-This project was developed for TNSDC Naan Mudhalvan ML Project Hackathon (April 2023) by *Team Perceptron*.
+This project was developed for TNSDC Naan Mudhalvan ML Project Hackathon (April 2023) by *Team Perceptron* from Chennai Institute of Technology.

 | Name | Dept | Email ID | GitHub Profile |
 | :---: | :---: | :---: | :---: |